TUDelftGeodesy/caroline/docs/development.md

 cd /project/caroline/Share/users/$(whoami)/caroline-test/caroline/scripts
 bash run-caroline.sh
 ```
 Once this command completes, your jobs are visible using the command `squeue --me`.
-You will receive an email when all jobs have finished.
+You will receive an email when all jobs have finished with links to the log files.
 If you want to push layers to a portal, please ensure to add the portal manager cronjob to your [crontab](../README.md#the-way-it-works-cron).

 ## Adding a new AoI

-1. Following the [general GitHub management](#general-github-management) steps 1-3, create an issue and a branch, and check it out locally.
+1. Following the [general GitHub management](#general-github-management) steps 1-3: create an issue and a branch, and check it out locally.
 2. Copy [config/parameter-files/param_file_nl_amsterdam.txt](../config/parameter-files/param_file_nl_amsterdam.txt) into the same directory with the name `param_file_<2-letter-country-ID>_<region-name>.txt`.
 3. Decide on the exact AoI.
 There are two options for this:
    1. Generate a rectangular AoI by following the instructions around line 57 in the parameter file.